-The playing field may have any surface whatsoever, including grass, asphalt, sand, snow, or the wood of a gymnasium floor.
-The main playing field for the official Ultimate Frisbee game is 60 yards long and 40 yards wide.
+The playing field may have any surface whatsoever including grass, asphalt, sand, snow or the wood of a gymnasium floor.
+The main playing field for the official Ultimate game is 60 yards long and 40 yards wide.
 Both endzones are 40 yards wide and 30 yards deep.
+Optional, metric field dimensions are 55 meters long and 35 meters wide with endzones 35 meters wide and 25 meters deep.

 If a pass is completed outside the lateral boundary, it is considered incomplete and the defensive team gains possession of the disc.
-In order to be considered in-bounds, a player must land with both feet touching inside or on the boundary line.
+In order to be considered in-bounds, a player must land with both feet inside the lateral boundary line (the side line itself is out-of-bounds).
 Should the disc land outside the lateral boundary, it is returned to play on the main playing field at the point where the disc went out of bounds.
-The player throwing the Frisbee in-bounds must have one foot on the line.
+The player throwing the disc in-bounds must have his/her pivot foot on the line.